This icon () tells you which link takes you to the new site.

 People becoming tax residents in New Zealand may qualify for a temporary tax exemption on some of their foreign income.
 This temporary tax exemption is available to those who:

 The exemption can only be granted once in a lifetime.

 The temporary tax exemption for foreign income is for 4 calendar years (up to 49 months).
-The exemption starts on the first calendar day of the month you qualify as a tax resident in New Zealand and is valid until the last calendar day of that month four years later.
+The exemption starts on the first calendar day of the month you qualify as a tax resident in New Zealand and ends on the last calendar day of that month four years later.

-Matt qualifies as a tax resident in New Zealand on 22 April 2006 and has one or more types of foreign income that are temporarily exempt for taxes in New Zealand (see list below).
-Matt is eligible for the exemption from 1 April 2006 until 30 April 2010, which effectively is 49 months.
+Matt qualifies as a tax resident in New Zealand on 22 April 2010 and has one or more types of foreign income that are temporarily exempt for taxes in New Zealand (see list below).
+Matt is eligible for the exemption from 1 April 2010 until 31 April 2014, which is 49 months.

 The following types of foreign income are temporarily exempt from tax in New Zealand.

 When your tax exemption ends after 4 years (up to 49 months), you must declare all foreign income on your annual income tax return (IR3 for individuals).

 These types of foreign income are not tax exempt in New Zealand: